How Much Does a Basic Loft Conversion Cost?

 So, what’s involved in a basic loft conversion?

 A Basic Loft conversion with just Velux windows will not require Planning Permission unless it’s in a conservation area or it’s a listed building.

 At John Webster Architecture we always like to get this in writing though – even an email from the planners, it’s too important to make assumptions.

 A basic Loft conversion still has to comply with current Building regulations and will require a Building Warrant, the main areas are:

-You can read my blog post What is a Building warrant, how long does it take to get one & how much does it cost?
+You can read our blog post What is a Building warrant, how long does it take to get one & how much does it cost?

-In a 2 storey house the level of fire protection required for a loft conversion is considerably ramped up because at this height its very doubtful if you would survive exiting through a window, it’s just too high!
+In a 2 storey house, the level of fire protection required for a loft conversion is considerably ramped up because at this height it’s very doubtful that you would survive exiting through a window, it’s just too high!

 It’s not worth trying to take shortcuts with this, you and your family’s lives are just too important.

 Because most Loft or Attic spaces are not designed to be ‘Habitable spaces’ they invariably require some Structural modifications.

 This will almost always require the services of a Structural Engineer, you can read all about why you need a Structural Engineer and how much they cost here